 Overview of the Corporation

-Founded in 1990, Grenville Community Futures Development Corporation (GCFDC) is a community-based, nonprofit corporation receiving funding from the Federal Economic Development Agency for Southern Ontario to deliver the Community Futures Program and the Eastern Ontario Development Program to the Town of Prescott, the Municipality of North Grenville and the Townships of Augusta and Edwardsburgh Cardinal.
+Founded in 1990, Grenville Community Futures Development Corporation (Grenville CFDC) is a community-based, nonprofit corporation receiving funding from the Federal Economic Development Agency for Southern Ontario to deliver the Community Futures Program to the Town of Prescott, the Municipality of North Grenville and the Townships of Augusta and Edwardsburgh Cardinal.

-Our mission is investing in jobs, businesses and community innovation in Grenville County.
+Our mission is investing in jobs, businesses, and innovation in our community.

-We play a local leadership role in delivering community economic development services and programs to Grenville County communities and in delivering business loan and business consulting services to small and medium-sized businesses.
+We play a local leadership role in delivering community economic development services and programs to Grenville County communities and in delivering business loans and business advice to small and medium-sized businesses.

 Our Board of Directors is a governance board.
 Directors define our mission, shape strategy, monitor progress and fulfill the governance responsibilities for the Corporation.

 - Commit to a three-year term with the option to pursue a second three-year term

 - Participate in 6-8 Board of Directors meetings per year (virtually, presently